I’m a freelance writer and editor based in South Africa.

 - The Four Seasons Hotel The Westcliff Johannesburg

 My short stories have been published in The Ghost-Eater and Other Stories (Umuzi) and Adults Only (Mercury), the 2014 National Arts Festival Short.Sharp.Stories competition’s anthology.
-You can read some of my poetry and short fiction on my creative writing blog, The Marginal Obscura.

 From June 2010 to June 2011, I was an assistant to Tyler Brûlé, the editor-in-chief of MONOCLE, in London.
 I was a writing coach for the Democratic Alliance’s Young Leadership Programme from 2010 to 2014 and served as poetry convenor of the 2015 Franschhoek Literary Festival.

 Here I occasionally post articles published in print (both new and old) and commentary that has appeared elsewhere online.
-If you’d like to see PDFs of published print pieces, take a look at my clippings folder.
+If you’d like to see PDFs of published magazine pieces, take a look at my clippings folder.

 Drop me a line: alexgmatthews(at)gmail.com